 The semi-final exam is oral exam.
 The oral exam consists of two theoretical questions (I-II).
-The overall result of the oral exam is based on the two theoretical grades and the lab work grade but a failed (1) theoretical question results in an overall failed (1) final exam.
+The overall result of the oral exam is based on the two theoretical grades but a failed (1) theoretical question results in an overall failed (1) final exam.